Would-be immigrant to Canada learns the hard way after online consultant denies refund

 In a statement, Citizenship and Immigration Canada said the 2019 federal budget included $51.9 million to "increase investigations and enforcement, expand public awareness and strengthen the oversight of consultants."

-Huynh said PROICC may provide some level of service, but no one needs to pay to assess their eligibility to work, study, visit, travel through or live permanently in Canada.
+Huynh said PROICC may provide some level of service, but no one needs to pay them to assess their eligibility to work, study, visit, travel through or live permanently in Canada.
 The government provides a free tool on its website.

 On its website — again in the terms and conditions that customers like Todd say they were not advised of on the phone — PROICC warns that "preliminary eligibility assessments do not constitute personal immigration advice and do not guarantee the issuance of immigration visas or other documents to the user."